 On top of all this, you’ll still pay for materials and labor on maintenance and repair jobs.
 Many rental property management companies will be willing to negotiate what kinds of jobs are and aren’t included in their monthly fee and require your approval for spending above a certain threshold.

-How Much Does It Cost to Use Property Management Software?
+How Much Does it Cost to Use Property Management Software?

 While hiring a property manager can make sense for some landlords and real estate investors, the thought of handing over 12% or more of your rental income every month might make you cringe.
 Especially if your margins are tight, it just might not make financial sense.